Meet Our Clergy

 In December of 2015, he teamed up with the Islamic Center of Greensboro and NCCJ of the Triad for an evening of dialogue with Jewish and Muslim teens.
 This gathering took place at a critical time in our country as anti-Muslim sentiments were increasingly becoming part of the Presidential campaign.

 For many years, Rabbi Koren has volunteered with the Children’s Home Society (CHS), a state-wide organization that facilitates foster care placement as well as adoptions, and offers numerous programs to strengthen families.
-He is currently a board member of CHS’s Greensboro Community Leadership Council.
+He is currently a member of CHS’s Board of Trustees and participates in the organization’s Greensboro Community Leadership Council.

 Rabbi Koren has taught in numerous settings in Greensboro.
-He has been an instructor at the B’nai Shalom Day School, as well as at the American Hebrew Academy.
+He has been an instructor at the B’nai Shalom Day School, as well as at the former American Hebrew Academy.
 For five years, he directed and taught classes for Greensboro’s Florence Melton School of Adult Jewish Learning.
-He has also taught Temple’s Adult B’nai Mitzvah Program and has blessed numerous adult learners as they have reached this important milestone in their Jewish journeys.
+He has taught many year-long Introduction to Judaism classes and was an instructor in the statewide North Carolina Beit Midrash which was organized by Reform clergy and conducted online during the fall and winter of 2020-21.
+Rabbi Koren has also taught Temple’s Adult B’nai Mitzvah Program and has blessed over 5 dozen adult learners as they have reached this important milestone in their Jewish journeys.

 Rabbi Koren is a native of North Miami, Florida, a graduate of Tufts University (1988), and was ordained from HUC’s Cincinnati campus in 1993.
 While at HUC, he was a recipient of the Wexner Graduate Fellowship.
 He spent his first 10 years as a Rabbi working with college students, serving as the Director of North Carolina Hillel from 1993 to 1995 and as the Rabbi for the Hillel Foundation at the University of Florida from 1998 to 2003.
 From 1995 through 1998, he served as Program Associate for the Wexner Foundation in Columbus, OH concentrating on Jewish leadership development as well as recruitment for the Wexner Graduate Fellowship Program and the fields of Jewish professional service.